-Sander Hölsgens is an anthropologist and educator working with sound and moving image to explore everyday practices.
+Sander Hölsgens (PhD, UCL) is an anthropologist who mobilises experimental media, installation, and performance to scrutinise socio-cultural practises of resistance.
 As a lecturer at the Leiden Institute of Cultural Anthropology and Development Sociology, he teaches practice-led courses in visual ethnography, audiovisual culture, and storytelling.

 - Lecturer Creative Business